makst/dotfiles/README.md

 5. Fetch repositories (these dotfiles only setup dir structure and add origins to repos, you have to `git fetch`).
 6. Save passphrase[s] of newly generated ssh keys to your password manager (`pass`, in case of this repo).
 7. Change PATH to `~/bin:$PATH` after `ssh-ident` installation
+8. Change the shell to zsh `chsh -s /bin/zsh`

 Usage
 ===